How to Become a Digital Nomad? – (The Ultimate Go To Guide)

 Because the UK Education Blog grew, and she started to get guest posting and advertising enquiries she decided to work on more blogs and eventually charged fees for guest post publications and their marketing and SEO optimisation.
 Sponsorships are also an option she uses to generate a passive income.
-You can see some more of the PBNs she currently manages for ClickDo Ltd. where they accept guest posts from guest bloggers can be published as well:
+You can see some more of the blogs she currently manages where guest posts from guest bloggers can be published as well:

 Manuela has also created an online course about SEO copywriting and published three eBooks via Amazon Kindle, which all create another stream of passive online income.
 She showcases these on her personal blog manuelawillbold.com: